Almost elusive permutation groups: Introduction

-The analysis of the primitive almost elusive permutation groups initiated in this paper will be extended in a sequel, which will handle the remaining groups of Lie type.
-The affine almost elusive groups will also be the subject of a future paper.
+The analysis of the primitive almost elusive permutation groups initiated in this paper has recently been extended in \cite{Hall1}, where the almost simple classical groups are handled.
+A classification of the almost elusive primitive groups will be presented in \cite{Hall2}, which will play a key role in completing the full classification in the more general quasiprimitive setting.

 \vs

 \textbf{Notation.} The notation we adopt in this paper is all fairly standard.
 Let $A$ and $B$ be groups and let $n$ be a positive integer.
 We write $C_n$, or just $n$, for a cyclic group of order $n$ and $A^n$ is the direct product of $n$ copies of $A$.
 An unspecified extension of $A$ by $B$ will be denoted by $A.B$ and we use $A{:}B$ if the extension splits.
 We adopt the standard notation for simple groups from \cite{KL}.
 For positive integers $a$ and $b$, we write $(a,b)$ for the greatest common divisor of $a$ and $b$.